Snap-through time of arches is controlled by slenderness and imperfections

-To resolve the dynamics of bifurcation buckling, in which the arch oscillates on a fast $O(1)$ time scale and snaps through on a slow, yet to be determined, $O(\tau)$ time scale, we carry out a detailed analysis using the method of multiple scales~\cite{kevorkian1996multiple} in the limit $\Delta P \to 0$.
+To resolve the dynamics of bifurcation buckling, in which the arch oscillates on a fast $O(1)$ time scale and snaps through on a slow, yet to be determined, $O(\tau)$ time scale, we carry out a multiple-scales analysis~\cite{kevorkian1996multiple} in the limit $\Delta P \to 0$.
 We consider general imperfections in the initial condition \eqref{eq:IC_imperfection} that are written in terms of symmetric and antisymmetric eigenmodes,

 where the $p_n^A$ and $p_n^S$ are Fourier-like coefficients characterising the amplitude of the imperfection along the eigenmodes.
 The applied load is written as $P = P_{cr}(1 + \Delta P)$.
 In contrast to past works~\cite{Radisson_2023}, which only resolve the dynamics of bifurcation buckling on the slow $O(\tau)$ time scale, our multiple-scales analysis simultaneously captures the $O(1)$ and $O(\tau)$ time scales, allowing the impact of fast oscillations on slow snap-through to be determined.
 Moreover, our approach allows the slow time scale $\tau$ to be rigorously derived without relying on ad-hoc arguments or numerical considerations.